dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 # Creating The Schematic
-During this tutorial we will create the simple Schematic design to guide you in how to use EasyEDA Schematic capture.
+During this tutorial we will create a simple Schematic design to guide you in using EasyEDA Schematic capture.

 ![](images/088_Schematic_CreateTheSchematic.gif)